Frequently Asked Questions

 Are there any special REQUIREMENTS for the treatment space?

-For your comfort, the space should be warm and quite.
+For your comfort, the space should be warm and quiet.
 No-one should be entering this space during treatment (besides a chaperone, if you decide to have one with you).

 Ideally, non-ceiling light should be available, so you could comfortably lay face up.